lonkamikaze/bsda2/bsda_obj.md

-## 10. SERIALIZE
+## 10. SERIALISE

 This documents the process of serialisation and deserialisation.
 Serialization is the process of turning data structures into string representations.
-Serialized objects can be stored in a file and reloaded at a later time.
+Serialised objects can be stored in a file and reloaded at a later time.
 They can be passed on to other processess, through a file or a pipe.
 They can even be transmitted over a network through nc(1).